 Welcome to the Spring Term in Year 5

-Our topic this term is North America!
+Our topic this term is Europe

-This term the children will be consolidating their understanding of place value, revising addition, subtraction, multiplication & division as well as focusing on fractions.
+In our mathematic lessons, the children will be consolidating their understanding of place value, revising addition, subtraction, multiplication & division as well as focusing on fractions.
 In fractions, they will be finding equivalents, adding and subtracting fractions, converting fractions into improper fractions and mixed numbers.
 The children will have the opportunity to use their reasoning skills and problem-solving skills within their lessons as well as work in pairs and small groups on investigations.
 We are also practising our times tables every day and will be consolidating all of the times tables that we have learnt this term.

 In science this term, we will be looking at properties and changes in materials.
 We shall consider ways of separating materials using sieves, colanders, magnets and filter paper before considering what materials dissolve and investigate our ideas on this.
 After the February half-term, we shall explore forces and spend time looking at gravity as well as the effects of air resistance and water resistance.
 The children will take part in a range of exciting experiments and investigations.